 In addition to protocol support, historians need to be able to obtain data using a variety of methods.
 Polling — actively requesting data from devices on a predefined schedule — is a necessity for all historians.
 Some protocols also enable devices to transmit data to the historian in an event- or time-based manner, in which case the data historian must be prepared to receive and process such unsolicited transmissions.

-A number of additional features are required of historians to achieve high performance and support industrial applications.
+Some additional features are required of historians to achieve high performance and support industrial applications, including the following:

 - Data filtering is often configured based on a deadband, which is a range around the previously collected value.
 A new value that does not exceed the deadband is considered insignificant and not collected by the historian.